gabelapham/DnDBetter/sprint1/san.md

 ## Accomplishments

+- I have worked on the frontend portion of User Character Background Information file.
+- Implemented the background sheet image, and implemented the text boxes for the user to input the character's information.
+Also implemented the fucntion to enable user to input their own file as the picture on the website to display user's symbol and character.
-- I have worked on the frontend portion of User Character Background Information file, I feel great on how this project is well-managed and how the teammates are doing their portions of their work.
-Both our backend and frontend looks great, and we will continue working on polishing the website frontend and gathering data on backend.
-For Sprint 2, We are planning on putting individual works together and making website to work in a total of three pages(transition in between all pages).
+- For Sprint 2, We are planning on putting individual works together and making website to work in a total of three pages(transition in between all pages).
 - Overall.
 I have complited all assigned work and will polish them as I move on.